ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 #### Other scenarios

-The assertion `$Assert.HasFieldValue($policy, "inbound.FirstChild.Name", "base")` is still commented out.
+The assertion `$Assert.HasFieldValue($policy, "inbound.FirstChild.Name", "base")` is still commented out in the rule.
 So, we're still missing at least one scenario.
 And f you look at the implementation of the rule, you can see that there are more scenarios missing.
-We could also add tests for `APIM.Policy.InboundBasePolicy`:
+We could also add tests for the following scenarios:
 - Should pass if base policy is the first policy in the inbound section
 - Should fail if base policy is NOT the first policy in the inbound section
 - Should fail if the inbound section is empty